asalga/Tetrissing/README.md

 Tetris in Processing

 Keys:
- - Left and Right arrow keys to move piece
+ - Arrow keys to transform piece
- - Up to rotate piece
- - Down to move piece down faster
  - G,F,K,M - toggle some features
  - P for pause
  - Space to immediately drop piece